abstractmachines/r-stats-probability/README.md

 ### Axioms of continuous RV distributions

-- Continuous variables have a "smooth curve" graph that looks like a histogram, or a result of Riemann sums.
-The _total area under the curve) from $(-\infty, \infty) = 1$.
-This axiom is analogous to the discrete RV's having all probabilities sum to 1 discretely.

 - Variables are continuous if their distributions are, and, lots of real analysis continuity stuff, regarding "absolute continuity."
 More importantly,